evencio97/budget-control-react/README.md

     <a href="https://evenciohernandez.com.ve/">Evencio Hernández</a>
 </p><br>

-# App for Patient Dates Management with ReacJS (Only Frontend)
+# App for Personal Weekly Budget Control with ReacJS (Only Frontend)

 ## Run proyect